 The New York Times says that the Tablao Flamenco El Arenal in Seville “is the best place in the world to feel the emotions of Flamenco Art”, and many people in Seville think the same.

-Sevillians and visitors from all corners of the world have been able to discover in our tablao flamenco el arenal in Seville the magic of Flamenco Art declared a World Heritage Site.
+Sevillians and visitors from all around the world have been able to discover in our Tablao Flamenco El Arenal in Seville the magic of an art categorized as World Heritage, the Flamenco Art.

 El Tablao Flamenco El Arenal is located in the historical and cultural centre of Seville, in the El Arenal neighbourhood, between the Maestranza de Sevilla bullring and the Maestranza Theatre, a few meters from the Giralda, Seville Cathedral and the Torre del Oro.

-You can thrill feeling the purity of flamenco in Seville having a glass of wine, tapas or dinner, as we offer a menu with carefully prepared traditional Andalusian haute cuisine dishes.
+Feel the thrill of pure flamenco with a glass of wine, some delicious tapas or having a wonderful dinner, as we offer a menu with carefully prepared traditional Andalusian haute cuisine dishes.
 The perfect marriage between Seville, its gastronomy and its flamenco art.

 Curro Vélez was born in 1934 in Triana, birthplace of famous bullfighters and stars of flamenco singing and dancing.

-Curro Vélez, “pure race on all four sides”, grew up among the greats of flamenco.
+Curro Vélez, pure race all around, grew up among the greats of flamenco.
 He was attracted by this art and when he earned his first pesetas (old Spanish coin), he invested them in dance lessons with the famous flamenco master from Seville: Enrique “El Cojo”.

 Shortly after his debut he became part of the ballet of Pilar López, as a partner.